Doing business with the Council

 We publish all of our competitive contract opportunities over £25,000 on the NEPO portal along with the other North East local authorities.

-If you would like to work with the Council you can register on the NEPO portal.
-You can then receive automatic alerts each time a new contract opportunity is published in an area you are interested in.
+If you would like to work with the Council you can register on this portal, free of charge, here.
+Once registered you will receive automatic alerts as new contract opportunities are published for a category/delivery area you are interested in.

 Consultancy and training opportunities of any value